celikdemirrberkay/food_list_clean_arch/README.md

 # Marmara Food List

-The project I am trying to make the food list of our school according to clean architecture.
-(Continues)
+The application where I pulled the food list from Marmara University's website and tried to apply clean architecture.

 ## Used Dependencies

 - Dart Vader
 - Lottie
 - HTTP
 - HTML
 - Get It

 ## Project Structure
 - Core
     - Constants